lead service lines

 -

-Public Utilities Committee agenda included the topic (listed twice as separate appearances in the continuity log).
+The Public Utilities Committee agenda included the topic (listed twice as separate appearances).

 Public Utilities Committee -

-Committee on Aging agenda included the topic (appearance logged).
+The Committee on Aging agenda included the topic.

 Committee On Aging -

-A City Council update referenced “new lead laterals,” without additional detail recorded in the summary.
+A council update referenced “new lead laterals,” without details in the minutes about scope, location, or funding.

 City Council -

-In the City Manager’s report, staff discussed planning related to lead service lateral replacement.
+Staff discussed planning related to lead service lateral replacement in the City Manager’s report.

 City Council -